PetrDlouhy/django-payments-payu/README.rst

 NOTE: This project is still in development, so use with extreme caution.

-PayU payments provider for django-payments
+PayU payments provider for django-payments.
+Uses the new PayU REST API.
+Supports normal, express and recurring payments.

 Documentation
 -------------